Municipality of Anchorage — April 7, 2026 Election

 Ballot Propositions

-12 propositions are on the April 7th ballot.
-For each one, this guide shows exactly what it funds, who it applies to, and how much it would add to your annual property tax bill — broken down by your home's assessed value.
+12 propositions were on the April 7th ballot.
+For each one, this guide shows exactly what it funded, who it applied to, and how much it added to annual property tax bills — broken down by assessed value.
 The combined impact table below summarizes all measures in a single view.

 ⓘ Not an official government site.
 Estimates based on official ballot language and municipal ordinances.